betamoojw/Open-Tag-Reader/Roadmap/Roadmap.md

 - **Software:** Arduino framework, LittleFS/SD for storage, lightweight web server.
 - **Usability:** Mobile-first design, offline usability, easy CSV integration.

-## Next Steps
-- [ ] Review and refine roadmap with community feedback.

-- [ ] Prioritize tasks based on immediate project needs.

-- [ ] Assign contributors or seek external help where necessary.

 ---
 **Feedback & Contributions:** If you’d like to contribute, check out the `CONTRIBUTING.md` (to be created) and browse open issues on GitHub!